-Negotiating Effective Visitation Agreements
+Negotiating Effective Visitation Agreements in New York

 When you and your spouse get a divorce or when two unmarried parents share children, child custody and visitation will be important topics to discuss.
 Child custody refers to which parent the child or children will live with or how living arrangements will be split between the parents.
 Visitation refers to a non-custodial parent’s right to see and interact with their child.
 While the child may live with one parent, the court recognizes that having the other parent involved in their life can benefit all children.

 Need a visitation agreement with a former spouse or help with a modification?
 Call the Poughkeepsie child visitation attorneys at Steven H. Klein & Associates today at (845) 203-2287 for a free consultation.

 Understanding New York Visitation Rights

 It is preferable if an agreement can be reached without having to ask a judge to render a decision because it can be difficult for a family judge to know all of the details of your situation and take into account your family’s unique needs.